Caring For Pothos Pearls and Jade Plant

 Size & Growth

-‘Pearls and Jade’ pothos is not only a beautiful plant, it’s an avid climber.
-The average length of 6′ to 10’ feet and the potential for up to 30’ feet in the right conditions.
+Pothos jade and pearl are not only beautiful plants, but they’re also avid climbers.
+The average length is 6′ to 10’ feet, and there is potential for up to 30’ feet in the right conditions.

 When not supported by its aerial roots, this plant can serve as a trailing vine.
 This makes it perfect for hanging baskets.